Residential HVAC Systems: Everything You Need to Know

 Document the issue.

 Whenever you experience an HVAC system failure, be sure to document it by taking pictures or videos of the unit and the surrounding area.
 This will help determine what went wrong and could save you money on future repairs if there is a warranty in place.
+This will also help professionals diagnose the issue more quickly when they arrive on-site, resulting in less downtime for your home.

 Call an HVAC professional.